Rhodes Scholarship (Great Britain)

 Rhodes Scholarships are “investments in individuals rather than in project proposals.”
 It is hoped that scholars will carry out a “promise of effective service to the world in the decades ahead.”
 Rhodes Scholars are elected for two years of study at the University of Oxford, with the possibility of renewal for a third year.
 All educational costs, such as matriculation, tuition, laboratory and certain other fees, are paid on the Scholar’s behalf by the Rhodes Trustees.
 In addition, each Scholar receives a maintenance allowance adequate to meet necessary expenses for term-time and vacations.
 The Rhodes Trustees cover the necessary costs of travel to and from Oxford, and upon application, may approve additional grants for research purposes or study-related travel.

-Application Requirements and Campus Deadline
+Application Requirements and Earlham Deadlines

 Final Deadline